-Last summer I traveled solo to Ohrid and Skopje in Macedonia and it was really great.
+Last summer I traveled solo to Ohrid and Skopje in North Macedonia and it was really great.
 I visited different beaches in Ohrid and again had no problems with leaving my stuff by the water.
 Food was delicious and people were truly welcoming.
 I would love to go again.

 I can only advice anyone to go to these mentioned countries alone because you will not regret it.
 It is a unique experience and a good chance to learn more about yourself when you are not constantly around people.

 I’ve traveled solo throughout the Balkans for several years without issue.
 However, there have been plenty of times when I received stares that made me feel uneasy.
 I didn’t expect to encounter cafes with predominantly male patrons (though this shouldn’t have been a surprise given that most of the region was once under the Ottoman rule).

 Part of solo female travel is mental preparedness, so I think it’s helpful to simply anticipate you’ll probably get attention for traveling solo or having a physical appearance that differs from the residents of the

 place you’re visiting.
 Or being the woman who orders a coffee or a sandwich in a cafe filled with men!